A Total Tararua Traverse

 Altitude change 1,469m

-This was walked as part of the north-island leg of an 'east cape to west cape traverse': Walking the length of NZ's main divide.
+This was walked as part of the north-island leg of an 'east cape to west cape traverse': East Cape to West Cape - the length of NZ's main divide.
 Feel free to walk it on it's own though!

 A shorter walk along just the tracked section of the Tararuas is detailed here: Tararua main ridge